Life Insurance for New Parents: The Complete Sleep Easy Guide

 Being a new parent is exhausting, overwhelming, and wonderful.
 The last thing you need is financial worry keeping you up at night (the baby does that plenty).

-The cost of adequate coverage—typically $150-300/month for a complete package—is less than most families spend on streaming services, takeaway coffee, and gym memberships combined.
-It's one of the best investments you'll ever make.
+The cost of a common coverage package — typically $150-300/month — is less than most families spend on streaming services, takeaway coffee, and gym memberships combined.

-Get covered.
+Explore your options.
 Sleep easy.
-Focus on what matters most—your family.
+Focus on what matters most — your family.

 Get indicative quotes from Australia's leading insurers.
 Compare life, income protection, and TPD insurance in one place.